 # The model emits Thought/Action/Observation cycles

-# before arriving at a final answer grounded in real retrieved data
+# before reaching a final answer grounded in real data

 7. Structured Output (JSON Mode)

-Force the model to produce valid JSON that conforms to a precise schema.
-Essential for automation pipelines where downstream code must parse the response.
-With the Claude API, use response prefilling; with OpenAI, use response_format with Pydantic models.
+Force the model to produce valid JSON conforming to a precise schema.
+Essential for automation pipelines.
+With Claude API, use response prefixing; with OpenAI, use response_format.

 from pydantic import BaseModel